MaineKuehn/usim/docs/source/topics/exceptions.rst

         except Concurrent[RuntimeError] as err:
             print('Handled concurrent exception:', err)

-μSim guarantees that you never have to handle both a regular and :py:exc:`~usim.Concurrent` exception at the same time - it is an "either or" situation.
+μSim guarantees that you never have to handle both a regular and a :py:exc:`~usim.Concurrent` exception at the same time - it is an "either or" situation.
 Consequently, you can safely use separate error handlers for either exception flavour.
 :py:exc:`~usim.Concurrent` exceptions follow the regular subclassing relations